-- The State of Ohio Counselor, Social Worker and Marriage and Family Therapist Board has approved this seminar for 3 CEU credits.
-Cincinnati Children's Hospital Medical Center is an approved provider by the State of Ohio Counselor, Social Worker, and Marriage and Family Therapist Board (provider number RCX111201). - No partial credit will be given. - Be sure your sign in and your email is correct. - Failure to complete sign in, full attendance and survey may result in CEU not given.
+- The State of Ohio Counselor, Social Worker and Marriage and Family Therapist Board has approved this seminar for 2.75 CEU credits.
+Cincinnati Children's Hospital Medical Center is an approved provider by the State of Ohio Counselor, Social Worker, and Marriage and Family Therapist Board (provider number RCX111201). - No partial credit will be given. - Be sure your sign in and your email is correct. - Complete the survey at the end of the training through Survey Monkey. - Failure to complete sign in, full attendance and survey may result in CEU not given.